Francisco Morazán: Guatemala

 After the victory of San Miguelito, Morazán's army grew larger when Guatemalan volunteers joined his ranks.
 On March 15 when Morazán was on his way to occupy his former positions, he was intercepted by Col. Prado's Federal troops at the 'Las Charcas' ranch.
 Morazán, with a superior position, crushed Prado's army.
 The battlefield was left full of dead bodies, prisoners and weapons, and Morazán moved on to recover his former positions in Pinula and Aceytuno, and to put Guatemala City under siege again.

 General Verveer, plenipotentiary minister of the king of the Netherlands to the Central America Federation, attempted to mediate between the Government under siege and Morazán, but they could not reach an agreement.
 Military operations continued, with great success for the allied army.
 On April 12, Guatemala's Chief of State, Mariano Aycinena, capitulated and the next day the Central Plaza was occupied by Morazán's troops.
 Immediately thereafter President Arce, Mariano Aycinena, Mariano Beltranena, and all the officials who had had some role in the war were sent to prison.
-After these events, the General ran the country dictatorially, until senator Juan Barrundia took over on June 25, 1829.
+After these events, the General ran the country dictatorially, until senator Juan Barrundia took over on 25 June 1829.

-Presidency
+On 30 April 1829, the Guatemalan assembly bestowed Morazán a gold medal.

+Presidencies

 Acting presidency, 1829

 After overthrowing the previous government of President Arce, Morazán ran the country dictatorially, until Barrundia took over on June 25, 1829.